Jewel-GIS/Geodev-lab-project/Project-brief.md

 ## What I would build

 A GIS map that identifies populated areas in Bashorun Ward that are poorly served by both transportation infrastructure and health facilities.
 The map will highlight priority areas based on population and proximity to roads and health facilities, helping users quickly identify communities with the greatest service-access gaps.

-## Important Methodological Note

-This project measures **physical proximity/accessibility based on distance**.
-It does not estimate actual travel time, road congestion, road quality, or network travel conditions because a travel-time friction surface is not included in the analysis.